ginkgo-project/ginkgo/doc/joss/paper.md

 to external libraries such as PAPI [@papi].
 This allows for detailed analysis of the kernels while reducing the intellectual overhead of optimizing the applications.

-To enhance reproducibility from a performance perspective, we provide the performance results of our kernel implementations in an open source git repository [@gko-data].
+To enhance reproducibility from a performance perspective, the Ginkgo project aims at providing Continuous Benchmarking on top of its extensive Continuous Integration setup [@gko_cb].
+To this end, we provide the performance results of our kernel implementations in an open source git repository [@gko-data].
 A unique feature of Ginkgo is the availability of an interactive webtool, the Ginkgo Performance explorer [@gpe], which can plot results from the aforementioned data repository.
 Additionally, we have also put in some effort in making benchmarking easier, within the Ginkgo repository using the `rapidjson` [@rapidjson] and `gflags` [@gflags] libraries to run and generate benchmarking results for a variety of Ginkgo features.

 # Acknowledgements
 Research and software development in Ginkgo received support from the Helmholtz